SuperMo0/vscode/README.md

 these files will make visual code very similar to CODE::BLOCKS

-external terminal windows that shows the output similar to CODE::BLOCKS
+external terminal window that shows the output similar to CODE::BLOCKS

 only  builds the file again if it was edited